Coach Trip: Coaches, registration plates and drivers

-Regular
+Regular series

 Series 1 (2005)

 Coach Trip 1 was the first series of Coach Trip in the United Kingdom.
 Filming started in April 2004 and lasted until June 2004, the series began airing on 7 March 2005 and concluded on 19 April 2005.
 The trip went through several European countries.
 Chris Groombridge was the driver for the only time, Brendan Sheerin was the tour guide, Andy Love was narrator and the registration was T100 MTT.

 Series 2 (2006)

 Coach Trip 2 was the second series of Coach Trip in the United Kingdom.
 Filming started in May 2005 and lasted until July 2005, the series began airing on 22 May 2006 and concluded on 30 June 2006.
 The show's format had the same idents as series 1.
-This year the trip was centred on Mediterranean countries.
+This year, the trip was centred on Mediterranean countries.
 Brendan returned as the tour guide, the narrator was once again Andy Love and the registration number plate once again was T100 MTT.
 Paul Donald was the driver for the first time.